Bernie Carter

 Full-text available

-Background: Ambulant children with cerebral palsy (CP) undertake physiotherapy to improve balance and walking.
-However, there are no relevant clinical guidelines to standardise usual physiotherapy care in the UK.
-A consensus process can be used to define usual physiotherapy care for children with cerebral palsy (CP).
-The resulting usual care check...
+Background Ambulant children with cerebral palsy (CP) undertake physiotherapy to improve balance and walking.
+However, there are no relevant clinical guidelines to standardize usual physiotherapy care in the United Kingdom.
+A consensus process can be used to define usual physiotherapy care for children with CP.
+The resulting usual care checklist ca...

 Article